stwrtrio/movie-festival/README.md

 - movie_genres: Junction table to associate movies with genres.
 - movie_artists: Junction table to associate movies with artists.
 - movie_views: Stores the view count for each movie.
+- votes: Stores the movie voted by user.

 For table structures files is included in directory ``files/sql``